elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Debugging is finding and fixing errors within a script.</div><br />
   <div><strong>Technical Response:</strong> Debugging is finding and fixing errors within a script.
 Modern browsers and most other environments support debugging tools – a unique UI in developer tools makes debugging much more manageable.
-It also allows us to trace the code step by step to see what is going on.<br /><br />
+It also allows us to trace the code step by step to see what is going on.
   </div>
   </div>
 </details>